wetory/sql-server-replication-monitoring/README.md

 ## Execution of stored procedures

 OK so you are all set now and you can start enjoying new stored procedure.
 You can use it just for manual check if all subscribers using your distribution servers are working.
 Or you can use it in your further T-SQL development where replication state plays major role.
 What is prepared for you is using this procedure in SQL Agent job informing you where there is some problem.
+Procedure also producing resultset formatted as HTML table element containing data.
+HTML table from output parameter @p_HTMLTableResults can be used in HTML context for example in notification email.

+### Parameters

+Stored procedure has some input paramaters that are optional to use and has their default values.

+Input:
+*	**@p_SuppressResults** *BIT* – You can use it for supressing resultset.Useful when you just want to check if alert state happening but no more information needed.
+By default set to 0.
+Output:
+*	**@p_HTMLTableResults** *NVARCHAR(MAX)* – This parameter contains resultset formatted as HTML table.
+Use it in HTML context to directly put results into website or HTML formatted email message.
+*	**@p_RiseAlert** *BIT*  - This parameter is holding flag if some alert situation is happening with subscriptions.
+You can use it to pass this flag out of stored procedure and use it in your firther program workflow.

 ### Simple run for checking actual state (no parameters)
 ```